Gold Fish Tank Set Up - Your Step-by-Step Guide

 Cycling a tank can take up to 2-3 weeks.
 The water is safe for your fish when testing kits indicate Zero ammonia, Zero nitrite and a low nitrate levels.
 In the cycling process you ensure the tank has no leaks, water temperature becomes an even room-temperature, pump is working and water is well oxygenated.

 Therefore, a proper fish tank set up is vital when keeping goldfish for years to come.
 While setting up and maintaining a fresh water tank might sound like a difficult task if you follow these instructions you should be up and running in no time.
-You don't need to run a CMMS or maintenance management software to keep and maintain the tank.
 As long as you keep up the daily maintenance you should have beautiful and healthy tank for your new fish.

 Introduce your fish to the new aquarium